berg-lang/berg/doc/parser.md

 - If there is leading space only, and the symbol has an expression variant, return a symbol type without the postfix variant.
 - If there is trailing space only, and the symbol has a postfix variant, return a symbol type without the infix variant.
 - If there is trailing space only, and the symbol has an expression variant, return a symbol type without the prefix variant.

-#### Space

-Spaces are not significant in Berg except for indentation and compound terms.
-Spaces are skipped in the scanner (except in strings, comments and indentation).

 ##### Indentation